HeavyMedl/HowToJavaScript/README.md

-# How to JavaScript - JavaScript and Web Development
+# How to JavaScript - Learning JavaScript and Web Development

 Boilerplate repository containing a web server and tasks for aspiring JavaScripters.